alectrocute/flaskSaaS/README.md

 ![License](http://img.shields.io/:license-mit-blue.svg)

-I didn't really like the said so boilerplate code I found searching the web.
-I really like Flask and I use for quite a few projects.
-I decided to make a clean, readable, documented starter project.
+I didn't really like the Flask starter projects I found searching the web.
+I really like Flask and I use it for quite a few projects so I decided to make a clean, readable, documented starter project.
 I didn't include any [makefile](https://www.wikiwand.com/en/Makefile) or [fabric](http://flask.pocoo.org/docs/0.10/patterns/fabric/) as I feel it imposes a choice to the user of this project, I rather keep things simple (even though the word is subject to interpretation).

 ## Features